oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/notification.md

 ## Duration

-Change the duration of the notification with the `duration` property, the value is numerical and determine the seconds before the bone component is hidden that **10s** equals **10000** as the value
+Change the duration of the notification with the `duration` props, the value is numerical and determine the seconds before the bone component is hidden that **10s** equals **10000** as the value

 if you need the notification to never be hidden, the duration value would be `none`